dgaydukov/cert-aws/sa/files/sa.md

 Macros - allows you to customize templates.
 You write lambda that execute before template run and modify it (substitute variables, add new fields to objects).
 There are 2 types:
 * template level - applied to whole template (all parameters/resources)
 * snippet level - applied to single resource
-Custom resource - ability to create resource not supported by cf. When cf execute templates, and meet custom resource it call your lambda with your custom logic run.
-You can use it:
+Custom resource - ability to create resource not supported by CF. When CF execute templates, and meet custom resource it call your lambda with your custom logic.
+You can use it to provision:
-* provision aws resource not supported by cf, like dynamodb global table, [full list](https://github.com/cfntools/cloudformation-gaps/projects/1)
+* aws resource not supported by cf, like dynamoDB global table, [full list](https://github.com/cfntools/cloudformation-gaps/projects/1)
-* provision non-aws resource with cf, like github webhook (in case you want to use github for your ci/ci instead of codeCommit)
+* non-aws resource with cf, like github webhook (in case you want to use github for your ci/ci instead of codeCommit)
-* provision something not related to infra, like run migrations Custom resource handler - executed in async callback model, that means cf run it but doesn't wait for response, instead you are given pre-sign s3 url, where you have to upload json result once you are done.
+* something not related to infra, like run migrations Custom resource handler - executed in async callback model, that means cf run it, but doesn't wait for response, instead you are given pre-sign s3 url, where you have to upload json result once you are done.
 As with all resources you have to implement logic for these 3 steps: create/update/delete.
-You can use [this node.js library](https://github.com/andrew-templeton/cfn-lambda) to simplify writing custom resource handler.
+You can use [node.js library](https://github.com/andrew-templeton/cfn-lambda) to simplify writing custom resource handler.
 You create custom resource with `Type: Custom::YouCustomResourceName` with at least one property `ServiceToken: {LAMBDA_ARN}`.
 When cf execute your lambda you are given event with `ResponseURL` - s3 pre-sign url where you have to put json after execution.
 Example of event for lambda
 ```